Jennie Loitman Barron (1891-1969)

 While attending BU Jennie spoke out for women’s suffrage on street corners and also organized a Women’s Equal Suffrage League at the university.
 Her activism continued after she became a professional lawyer—speaking up for women’s rights in the workplace, equal pay for women teachers and for women to sit on juries.
 After passage of the 19th amendment granting women the right to vote, women were able to serve on juries in 21 other states, but not Massachusetts.
 In 1924, Jennie wrote a pamphlet “Jury Service for Women” published by the National League of Women Voters in Washington, D.C.
 She quipped, “How would a man like to be judged by a jury of all women?
 Is it fair to the woman victim who has suffered at the hands of some man to have her case tried by a jury composed only of men?
 Shall we say that a woman shall have … a right to do business, a right to speak in public, a right to go to college, a right to hold office, a right to vote, a right to practice law in the courts, a right to testify in court, a right to sue and be sued, and yet not have a right to sit on the jury box?”
 In 1950 women were finally permitted to sit on juries in Massachusetts.

 In 1918 Jennie married her high school sweetheart, Samuel Barron who was also a lawyer.
 Together the couple opened a practice while raising their three daughters.
 “Put a mother on the school committee” was Jennie’s 1924 successful campaign slogan that helped her to become elected as the first mother serving on the Boston School Committee.
-Other groundbreaking firsts included becoming the first woman appointed assistant attorney general in Massachusetts (in 1934), the first woman to try a case in front of the Massachusetts Grand Jury, and the first woman to prosecute major criminal cases.
+Other groundbreaking firsts included becoming the first woman appointed assistant attorney general in Massachusetts (in 1934), the first woman to present a case in front of a Massachusetts Grand Jury, and the first woman to prosecute major criminal cases.

 During her career in Massachusetts, Jennie was known as the “judge with a heart” because she took the time to understand the people involved in each case.
 Her special interests included domestic relationships and juvenile delinquency.
 Sentencing for many of her cases contained community service hours and counseling along with probation instead of imprisonment.
 In 1959, appointed by Governor Furcolo, she served as the first woman associate justice on the Massachusetts Superior Court, a position which she held until her death in 1969.